Read-The-Question/rtq-review/src/pages/md/questionsonlyragpapers/latymer-upper-school--11-plus--maths--2020--sample-paper-2_pr_prpcc.md

 <div class='question_envelope rag_not_found rag_not_found subquestion'>
 <div class='question subquestion'>

-In Miss Homes’ maths class, the number of girls is three-quarters the number of boys,and there are $28$ children altogether.
+In Miss Homes' maths class, the number of girls is three-quarters the number of boys,and there are $28$ children altogether.
 How many girls are there?

 </div>
 <div class='questioncodeblock'>
-<pre class='language-latex'><code class='language-latex'>In Miss Homes’ maths class, the number of girls is three-quarters the number of boys,and there are $28$ children altogether.
+<pre class='language-latex'><code class='language-latex'>In Miss Homes' maths class, the number of girls is three-quarters the number of boys,and there are $28$ children altogether.
 How many girls are there?
 </code></pre>
 </div>